drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo systemctl disable tjwserv

+**Note for FreeBSD**

+FreeBSD uses the approach similar to `init.d`.
+Copy the service script to directory `rc.d`.
+Or directory `/usr/local/etc/rc.d` can be used for ports.

+> \# cp tjwserv /etc/rc.d

+Start the service using:

+> \# service tjwserv start

+Add below line in `/etc/rc.conf` to make the service start at the boot time:

+    tjwserv_enable="YES"

 ## Connecting USB drive

 Even if you install M.2 drive for Orange-pi , then using an external USB drive can be useful.
 Unless you use a GUI version of Linux, you need to mount USB  drive manually.